alex/what-happens-when/README.rst

 TLS handshake
 -------------
-* The client computer sends a ``ClientHello`` message to the server with its Transport Layer Security (TLS) version, list of cipher algorithms and compression methods available.
+* The client computer sends a ``ClientHello`` message to the server.

-* The server replies with a ``ServerHello`` message to the client with the TLS version, selected cipher, selected compression methods and the server's public certificate signed by a CA (Certificate Authority).
-The certificate contains a public key that will be used by the client to encrypt the rest of the handshake until a symmetric key can be agreed upon.
+  ClientHello contains:
+      * Supported TLS versions (e.g., TLS 1.2, TLS 1.3).
+      * A list of supported cipher suites.
+      * A list of supported compression methods.
+      * A random number, ClientRandom.
+      * Session ID for session resumption (if applicable).
+      * Extensions (e.g., Server Name Indication (SNI) to indicate which host it's trying to connect to on shared servers).

+* The server replies with a ``ServerHello`` message to the client.
+  ServerHello contains:
+      * The chosen TLS version from the list provided by the client.
+      * The chosen cipher suite from the list provided by the client.
+      * The chosen compression method.
+      * A random number, ServerRandom.
+      * Extensions.
+   The server also sends its digital certificate in the Certificate message.
+This certificate contains the server's public key and is       signed by a CA (Certificate Authority).

 * The client verifies the server digital certificate against its list of trusted CAs.
-If trust can be established based on the CA, the client generates a string of pseudo-random bytes and encrypts this with the server's public key.
+If trust can be established based on the CA, the client generates a string of pseudo-random bytes (Pre-Master Secret) and encrypts this with the server's public key.
 These random bytes can be used to determine the symmetric key.

 * The server decrypts the random bytes using its private key and uses these